Ph.D., Geography, Clark University, 2015

 Taylor Shelton (2021).
 Gameday homes: mapping emerging geographies of housing speculation and absentee ownership in the American South.
 Cities 115: 1-11.

 Taylor Shelton (2021).
 Situated mapping: visualizing urban inequality between the god trick and strategic positivism.
 ACME: An International Journal for Critical Geographies, forthcoming.

 Ate Poorthuis, Taylor Shelton, Matthew Zook (2021).
 Changing neighborhoods, shifting connections: mapping relational geographies of gentrification using social media data.
 Urban Geography, forthcoming.

 Jerry Shannon, Katherine B. Hankins, Taylor Shelton, Amber J. Bosse, Dorris Scott, Daniel Block, Heather Fischer, LaToya E. Eaves, Jin-Kyu Jung, Jonnell Robinson, Patricia Solis, Hamil Pearsall, Amanda Rees, Aileen Nicolas (2020).
-Community Geography: Toward a Disciplinary Framework Progress in Human Geography.
+Community Geography: Toward a Disciplinary Framework.
+Progress in Human Geography, forthcoming.

 Taylor Shelton (2020).
 A post-truth pandemic?
 Big Data & Society 7(2): 1-6.

 Taylor Shelton, Ate Poorthuis (2019).
 The nature of neighborhoods: using big data to rethink the geographies of Atlanta’s Neighborhood Planning Unit system.
 Annals of the American Association of Geographers 109(5): 1341-1361.

 Taylor Shelton, Thomas Lodato (2019).
 Actually existing smart citizens: expertise and (non) participation in the making of the smart city.
 City 23(1): 35-52.